ckrapu/ckrapu.github.io/_posts/2024-09-28-why-dont-we-just-freeze-the-carbon.md

 sufficiently tall ($$\approx 100$$ m.) to render many of these expedients ineffective at shading the majority of the mass.
 A more economical choice may be to place a layer of dry vegetative matter on top of the design.
-Reports of R-values per inch for straw bales ranging from 0.5 to 2.5 have been reported [^19] and it is likely that lightly packed, dry biomass would likely have similar insulating ability.
+R-values per inch for straw bales ranging from 0.5 to 2.5 have been reported [^19] and it is likely that lightly packed, dry biomass would likely have similar insulating ability.
 Placing such a layer with thickness in excess of two meters would imply